 Low-energy, low-carbon buildings are now the new standard.
 Increasingly complex, loaded with cutting-edge technologies, they demand a whole new skillset to manage.

 Smart building technologies and IoT integration: that’s how new energy-efficient buildings run.
-Their data pours into sophisticated Building Management Systems (BMS), tracking performance against KPIs, pulling from countless sources to optimise critical assets like HVAC and lighting.
+Their data pours into sophisticated Building Management Systems (BMS), tracking performance against KPIs, pulling from countless sources to optimise critical assets like HVAC and lighting through advanced asset management software.

 These technologies?
 Undoubtedly powerful.
 But extracting real insight and managing them takes serious skill.
 And while building management tech has rocketed forward, the skills of facility managers and their teams haven’t universally kept pace.